One of your biggest concerns as an educator or administrator has got to be keeping up with the changing world.

 Speaking of fundraising – did you notice that the result of every class and experiment is a custom t-shirt?

 Being Invested and Investing

 You and your school must help your students get ready for life and work after graduation, and the way things are changing that means that you have to change too!

 Your curriculum, your fundraising, your strategies for engaging students and parents all can be impacted by bringing in a custom t-shirt printing system.
 (Including Embroidery, Bling, Vinyl and more)

 The DigitalHeat FX printer series is an excellent way to introduce some lessons about STEM and about entrepreneurship, math, science, business, sales, marketing and it has a real opportunity to pay for itself through fundraising.

-To learn more and brainstorm about how custom t-shirt making can help your class just complete the form.
+To learn more and brainstorm about how custom t-shirt making can help your class just contact us.